What’s the Difference Between Leadership and Management?

-Leaders, however, have their focus on creating some kind of value.
-The leader works to generate a certain value that is over and above that which the team creates.
-He is as much a creator of value as his followers are.
+Leaders, however, focus instead on working to generate a certain value that is over and above that which the team creates—and is as much a creator of value as their followers.
 Nayar goes on to say that, “Leading by example and leading by enabling people are the hallmarks of action-based leadership.”

-As mentioned previously, managers have subordinates and leaders gain followers, thus implying that managers create a circle of power while leaders create a circle of influence.
-Nayar offers advice on how to identify which circle you have, around you.
+As mentioned previously, managers have subordinates and leaders gain followers, which implies that managers create a circle of power while leaders create a circle of influence.
+Nayar offers advice on how to identify which circle you have around you.
 He says, “The quickest way to figure out which of the two you’re doing is to count the number of people outside your reporting hierarchy who come to you for advice.
 The more that do, the more likely it is that you are perceived to be a leader.”